skyylex/software_engineering.learn/homework.md

 - Peopleware: Productive Projects and Teams
 - Dinosaur Brains: Dealing with All Those Impossible People at Work
 - Meyer, Object-Oriented Software Construction [Mey97]
+- Structured Design: Fundamentals of a Discipline of Computer Program and Systems Design

 Topics: